insight-platform/Savant/README.md

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
 It makes it possible to rapidly develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators.

-The framework involves our experience and knowledge acquired during the development of commercial streaming AI applications with Nvidia DeepStream.

 ## TL;DR Links

 - [Getting Started]()